Strawberry Feta Salad

 - Try swapping the pecans for candied walnuts or toasted almonds to mix up the nutty crunch to fit your family’s tastes—just like we all add our own twist to this recipe through the years.

 - For a creamy touch, add sliced avocado—it pairs beautifully with strawberries and feta for a fresh California vibe while keeping the salad light.
+If you love fruit-and-avocado combos, try our mango cucumber salad with blueberries and avocado.

 - In autumn, swap strawberries for sliced pears or apples, and switch the dressing to maple-balsamic for cozy fall flavors that bring the spirit of family gatherings right to your plate.